 Instead, we need to treat ourselves as we would a dear friend or a child: with patience, understanding, forgiveness, and compassion.

 If you catch yourself falling into a pattern of negative self-talk, challenge yourself to try a different approach.
 Ask yourself, “How would I treat a friend who was talking to herself or himself this way?”

 21. Hug someone

+But hugging is a vital mindful activity.
 If you’ve got someone to hug, do it as often as possible.
 Invite your partner, friend, or family member to take three deep breaths while hugging you, in order to balance your nervous system and release oxytocin.

 Hugging is a great way to remind yourself of the strength of the mind-body connection.
 Often, what seems like an intractable feeling can be solved by moving your body or connecting with others.

 22. Do the raisin mindfulness meditation